EliuX/flask-opa/README.md

     app.logger.info("Logged remotely: %s", content)
 ```

-to decorate it we must implement a PEP using our `OPA` instance as a function (callable mode), the parameters
+to decorate it we must implement a [PEP][PEP] using our `OPA` instance as a
-will be pretty much the same used to secure the application.
-With the resulting object we annotate our function of
+function (callable mode).
+The parameters will be pretty much the same as the used ones to secure the application.
-interest:
+The resulting object will decorate our function(s) of interest:

 ```python
 def validate_logging_input_function(*arg, **kwargs):